 Expectations for Teacher Candidates during Student Teaching

-...must keep an accurate record of the time you spend in teaching and other professional activities during Student Teaching.
-Time reporting is an official requirement for licensure and must be submitted online each week via the "Student Portal" of the CoTE website
+You are required to keep an accurate record of the time you spend in teaching and other professional activities during Student Teaching.
+Because the time report is an official requirement for licensure, it is imperative that you establish a daily timekeeping routine and then submit your time online each week at the “Student Portal” on the CoTE website: http://www.cote.illinois.edu/

 Common Requirements during Student Teaching